sumitraghavwork/bashful-form-6526/readme.txt

-# Recruitee.com Website Clone
+<h1 align="center">Recruitee.com Website Clone</h1>

-Recruitee is built for bringing teams together.
+<h3 align="center">Recruitee is built for bringing teams together.
 That’s why we design tools that allow you to structure and customize your recruitment into a collaborative process.
-More than 5,000 companies use our collaborative hiring software to share the work, speed up daily processes, and grow their teams together.
+More than 5,000 companies use our collaborative hiring software to share the work, speed up daily processes, and grow their teams together.</h3>

-## Acknowledgements
+<h1 align="center">Acknowledgements</h1>

  - [Live Project Link](https://inquisitive-kashata-a201b3.netlify.app/)
 ## Authors